trcameron/FPML/README.md

 # FPML
 Fourth order Parallelizable Modified Laguerre method.
 This is a Fortran library that includes a module of subroutines for computing the roots of an univariate polynomial.
-This module is name fpml and located in the src directory.
+The module is named fpml and is located in the src directory.

 ## Authors
 * [Thomas R. Cameron](https://thomasrcameron.com)